shawntabrizi/shawntabrizi.github.io/src/content/blog/2018-12-31-proof-of-existence-blockchain-with-substrate.md

 - Creating/distributing binaries for others to run a node
 - ???

 As I tackle these different problems, I will make additional posts to keep you updated with what I learn along the way.
 You can always follow this project right on my GitHub: [https://github.com/shawntabrizi/substrate-proof-of-existence](https://github.com/shawntabrizi/substrate-proof-of-existence).
-If you enjoy this content, or are looking forward to reading more about Substrate and blockchain development, feel free to check out my [donations page](/donate/).
-Thanks!